21 Apr ‘Heroin AM’: An Insensitive Lesson in Addiction

 Major publications have produced content addressing the topic of addiction and overdose rates including The Huffington Post, US News & World Report, The LA Times, and more.
 Addiction, which once was a hush-hush topic rarely discussed outside of the affected nuclear family, is actually news.

 Let us, instead of pushing aside the ‘Heroin AM’ skit as insensitive commentary, address the fundamentally valid points of the Saturday Night Live skit and take this opportunity to open up the dialogue surrounding addiction, in an attempt to save the addicts and alcoholics actively suffering from their disease.

 The temptation to associate particular characteristics with heroin addiction very much exists.
 We often perceive drug addicts to be single and homeless with poor hygiene, standing outside of the gas station begging for change for a chance to get their next fix.
 However, addiction does not discriminate against age, race, ethnicity, sexual orientation, or gender.
 Addiction can affect the co-chair of the PTA, a collegiate athlete with a bright future, a single mother with two full-time jobs or a successful lawyer with the potential to become a partner.

 The SNL skit portrays two preppy mothers in pearls with beautiful children and an overly involved father coaching his children’s soccer games, as the target audience for ‘Heroin AM.’

-Anyone can be affected by addiction, regardless of pecuniary success, physical appearance, number of cars in the drive way, or lack of cars in the driveway.
+Anyone can be affected by addiction, regardless of pecuniary success, physical appearance, a number of cars in the driveway, or lack of cars in the driveway.

 Heroin Overdose Rates are on the Rise